tunmsk/nextgen-facebook/readme.txt

 	* Added a new NgfbMeta `get_options_multi()` method to fetch meta data using fallback index keys.
 	* Deprecated the NgfbUtil `get_mod_options()` method (which is replaced by NgfbMeta `get_options_multi()`).
 	* Refactored the NgfbSharing `get_script()` method to improve the enabled/disabled buttons logic (which no longer applies to shortcode, function or widget buttons).
+	* Added admin styles and scripts to the new term.php page in WP 4.5.

 **Version 8.28.2.1 (2016/03/22)**